-The strategy to improve this measure is the Safe & Sound bridge improvement program, which has been in an active procurement process for the last year-and-a-half.
-This program will repair or replace over 800 bridges over a five-year period and emphasize their maintenance at an acceptable level for an additional 25 years.
+The Safe & Sound bridge improvement program will address more than 800 of the state's most critical structures.
+This program will repair or replace these bridges over a five-year period and emphasize their maintenance at an acceptable level for an additional 25 years.
 Most of these bridges are located on the minor highway system.
-A decrease in the number of deficient bridges is expected to occur with the completion of this program.
-However, due to the accelerating rate of bridges becoming deficient, there still will be a sizable number of deficient bridges on the system.
-It is projected that this measure will drop to 30.0 percent at the completion of the Safe & Sound bridge improvement program.
+A substantial decrease in the number of deficient bridges is expected to occur with the completion of this program.